rilshok/redast/README.md

 In this example, the data will be converted in the following order before being stored:

 * First, the object to be saved will be pickled
-* After etching, the result will be compressed
+* After pickling, the result will be compressed
 * The compression result is then encrypted
 * The result of encryption is converted to base64
 * The base 64 string is pushed into storage